xfredcox/notes.xfredcox.com/home.md

 **Apr 13th - Apr 19th**

+- A little checklist on how to do a [IPython Server Setup in 5min].
 - I open sourced *flash-card*, a polymer element that creates ANKI-like flash cards from google spreadsheets.
 You can find it over at [xfredcox/flash-cards](https://github.com/xfredcox/flash-cards).
 Pretty soon I'll integrate it into Atom Paper so you can seamlessly call the flashcard decks inside your content.

 **Mar 23rd - Mar 29th**